Portable-Linux-Apps/Portable-Linux-Apps.github.io/index.md

 ### About "sudo" usage
 - *"AppMan" can request the root password only in the very rare case in which you want to install a library;*
-- *"AM" requires the root password only to install, remove apps, enable a sandbox for an AppImage, or enable/disable bash completion.*
+- *"AM" requires the root password only to install, remove apps, enable a sandbox for an AppImage.*

 *All options cannot be executed with "`sudo`"/"`doas`".*